Kitchen Essentials: Two Pans and One Cover

 Kyocera makes cookware that is lightweight and durable.
 We tested their 10-inch ceramic nonstick fry pan constructed with stainless-steel handles riveted on an all-aluminum body weighing 1.96 pounds.
 The pan is coated with their proprietary nonstick ceramic which is 50% harder than steel and close to diamond in hardness.
 The smooth, polished surface resists germs and is impervious to acids, oils, and salt so cleaning up is easy and it will not be damaged by cooking.
 It is free of PTFE, PFOA, lead, cadmium, fluorine, and heavy metals.
 Kyocera is oven-safe up to 400°F. While the ceramic is tough and durable we recommend using silicone or wooden utensils to avoid scratching and wearing out the pan.

-Kyocera makes a wide range of pans, including a wok, all using their non-stick ceramic coating.
+Kyocera makes a wide range of pans, including a wok, all with their non-stick ceramic coating.

 Kyocera products are available online.